By The Rev. Brian Kaylor

 As a result of this ongoing idolatry, I’ve been skipping this Sunday for several years.
 Sometimes I go camping with my family.
 Being in creation draws me closer to God than singing the National Anthem.
 Other years I find myself in another country – like Canada, Jamaica, Thailand and Turkey – for meetings of the Baptist World Alliance.
 Worshiping in those settings with fellow Christians from around 50 nations is a far cry from singing about God blessing America.
 It paints a stark reminder of how different American Christianity can be from its global counterparts.

 But this year things feel worse than usual.
-The Fourth of July was on a Sunday, which heightens the temptation of churches to go all out, and it increases the expectations of many in the pews for a service cheering on a single nation.
+The Fourth of July will be on a Sunday, which will heighten the temptation of churches to go all out, and it will increase the expectations of many in the pews for a service cheering on a single nation.
 I feel for pastors and music leaders who face these pressures but feel unable to resist.
 Challenging potent cultural idols without becoming an occupational martyr is a difficult needle to thread.

 White Christian Nationalism isn’t always deadly, but such triumphal and exclusive impulses are always dangerous.
 The attack on the Capitol and the slaughters at Mother Emanuel Church and Tree of Life Synagogue remind us that ignoring Christian Nationalism is not an option.

 Faith leaders should recognize how seemingly innocuous practices, like those employed on the Fourth of July, help make the radical ones more acceptable and common.
-Our sanctuaries serve as incubators for the ideology that attacked our very democracy just over six months ago.
-We may sing “Mine Eyes Have Seen the Glory” in a church sanctuary on July 4, while insurrectionists sang that battle hymn inside the Capitol on Jan.
+Our sanctuaries serve as incubators for the ideology that attacked our very democracy nearly six months ago.
+We may sing “Mine Eyes Have Seen the Glory” in a church sanctuary on July 4, while insurrections sang that battle hymn inside the Capitol on Jan.
 6.

 This mixing of church and state in our houses of worship creates serious theological problems.
 Some call this special service “Freedom Sunday.”
 As a Christian minister, I find this horrific and revolting.
 For Christians, our true freedom is discovered on Easter morning.
 To celebrate an “exceptional” nation while claiming to worship the God who “so loved the world” misses the story completely; it eviscerates the truth we profess.